mbello/dict-deep/README.md

 Notes:
 With deep_get, you could use 'lambda o, k: o[k]' or 'lambda o, k: o.get(k)' as either the getter or the accessor.
-The only 'special' thing about the 'getter' function is that when it is invoked with 'o' being a list and 'k' being a string, it will instead iterate over the list and call the accessor for each item in the list.
+The only 'special' thing about the 'getter' function is that when it is invoked with 'o' being a list, it will instead iterate over the list and call the accessor for each item in the list.

 In a simplified way, this is how deep_get works: